 If you’re more inclined to watch a video about this very interesting topic (I know, I know) then jump on over to our YouTube channel.
 There’s a bit more cussing over there, but it’s generally bleeped out. 🙂

 Timbren Suspension Enhancement System

 We have the Timbren SES Kit on our truck.
 When we bought our Arctic Fox 990 (named Cupcake!) in 2020, Boardman RV suggested Timbrens.
 So we went with them.
-And that is honestly all the homework we did at the time.
+And that is all the homework we did at the time.

 In April, almost two years after the original purchase, we replaced both Timbrens.
-Well, technically the shop replaced them, but Steve is confident that with the right tools he could do it himself in the future.
+Well, technically, the shop replaced them, but Steve is confident that he could do it himself with the right tools.
 We’re once again enjoying a smooth and even ride.
-And…we’ve added checking the bolts to our regular maintenance schedule.
+And we’ve added checking the bolts to our regular maintenance schedule.

 SuperSprings Suspension Modifications

 Our friend, Vinnie, told us about the SuperSprings company.
 He’s used them on his current and last truck camper setups.
 We met Vinnie at the Truck Camper Rally and plan to head to his place in Omak, Washington, in August.
 I’m sure looking forward to it!
 Another friend, Carlos, is heading up simultaneously, so we’ll have our own mini-rally.